michaelhidalgo/attack-to-elk/README.md

-# attack-to-elk : A better way to visualize, filter and search MITRE ATT&CK matrix
+# A better way to visualize, filter and search MITRE ATT&CK matrix

 This program exports MITRE ATT&amp;CK enterpise matrix into a ELK dashboard.